anaston/cca_pls_toolkit/documentation/docs/cfg.md

 *   **.X.deconf, .Y.deconf** [*standard, none*]

     type of deconfounding

+    `'standard'` refers to regressing out confounds (i.e., removing confounds using regression)

-    'none' could be used if deconfounding is needed for the other modality but not the one where 'none' is set
+    `'none'` could be used if deconfounding is needed for the other modality but not the one where 'none' is set

 *   **.X.nfeat, .Y.nfeat** [*int*]